jameskulu/jameskulu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MERN project
+- 🔭 I’m currently working on Deep Learning project
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Backend development